-- If it is required to encode a Martello tower, it must be done using Fortified Structure with attribute category of fort = 5 (fortified tower). - If it is required to encode an effshere fortified structure, an ECDIS Base Display feature (e.g. Pile, Land Area) must also be encoded coincident to ensure the feature is always displayed on the ECDIS.
-Where fitted, lights should be encoded as described in clauses X.X to X.X, with the Fortified Structure being used as the structure feature for the relevant light equipment feature(s) (see clause X.X.X). - For fortified structures located in navigable water, the Boolean attribute in the water must be set to True to indicate that the feature is to be included in the ECDIS Base Display.
-Where such structures are located in the water it is not required to encode any supporting structures (e.g. piles).
+- If it is required to encode a Martello tower, it must be done using Fortified Structure with attribute category of fort = 5 (fortified tower). - Where fitted, lights should be encoded as described in clauses X.X to X.X, with the Fortified Structure being used as the structure feature for the relevant light equipment feature(s) (see clause X.X.X). - For fortified structures located in navigable water, the Boolean attribute in the water must be set to True to indicate that the feature is to be included in the ECDIS Base Display.
+Where such structures are located in the water it is not required to encode any supporting structures (for example piles).